ecorradini/CoST-GFormer/README.md

 - `--lr` – learning rate for the SGD trainer.
 - `--device` – choose `cpu` or `cuda`.
 - `--regression` – use regression instead of classification for crowd level.

+The spatio-temporal embedding module also exposes a `use_sparse` flag.
+When enabled (the default) and the graph is large, spectral coordinates are computed with `scipy.sparse.linalg.eigsh` for efficiency.
+Setting the flag to ``False`` forces a dense eigen decomposition instead.

 The training script employs a lightweight NumPy based trainer.
 When run on the small GTFS example used in the unit tests the model reaches around 50&nbsp;s mean